 What hasn’t changed is the nature of the place.
 Set at the foot of Mount Field National Park, and bordered by the Styx and Derwent Rivers, we can see why Ebenezer chose to set up shop here.

-Meet our Bushy Park Farm Manager Oliver Ward.
-Oliver’s the man in charge of growing, harvesting and drying of more than 500 tonnes or so from more than 230 hectares of land at Bushy Park.
-A tertiary-qualified Agricultural Scientist, he’s renowned for his scientific approach to hop cultivation, and his unwillingness to accept anything less than a perfect hop.
+Meet our Bushy Park Farm Manager Dale Gilbert.
+Dale’s the man in charge of growing, harvesting and drying more than 600 tonnes or so from more than 255 hectares of land at Bushy Park.
+The former horticulture/viticulture manager is renowned for his philosophy of continual improvement and his penchant for developing innovative health, safety and sustainability practices.

 Rostrevor Hop Gardens, Victoria

 When the Panlook Brothers first started growing hops here in the 1890s, business was tough.
 There was a theory going around that Australian hops weren’t suitable for making beer.

 Things have changed a bit since then.
 At the foothills of Mount Buffalo National Park in the small hamlet of Eurobin, Rostrevor grows hops for brewers across Australia and around the world.